crawsome/colinburke.github.io/portfolio.md

 # Portfolio Showcase

-*Visual overview of active development and completed projects*
+*Visual overview of recent work and completed projects*

 ---